 Understand why stretching can help and how to stretch correctly.

 Benefits of stretching

-Some research shows that stretching doesn't reduce muscle soreness after exercise, and other studies show that static stretching performed immediately before a sprint event may slightly worsen performance.
+Studies about the benefits of stretching have had mixed results.
+Some research shows that stretching doesn't reduce muscle soreness after exercise.
+Other studies show that lengthening the muscle and holding the stretch immediately before a sprint may slightly worsen performance.

-Stretching can help improve flexibility, and, consequently, range of motion about your joints.
-Better flexibility may:
+However, research has shown that stretching can help improve flexibility, and, as a result, the range of motion of your joints.

 - Improve your performance in physical activities